Project-Interoperability/project-interoperability.github.io/contributing.md

 This project constitutes a collaborative work ("open source").
 Federal employees and members of the public are encouraged to improve the project by contributing.
 For more information, please see [the FAQ](/faq/)

-Contributions can be made, primarily in two ways:
+Contributions can be made, primarily, in two ways:

 ### Easy

-1. Click the "Improve this content" button in the top right corner of any page
+1. Click the "Help Improve this Content" button in the top right corner of any page.
-2. Make changes as you would normally
+2. Make changes as you would normally.
 3. Click "Propose file change."
 4. You change should appear once approved.